MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/create-landing-page.md

 ---
-title: "Create a landing page in Dynamics 365 for Marketing | Microsoft Docs"
+title: "Create a landing page (Dynamics 365 for Marketing) | Microsoft Docs"
 description: "A tutorial for how to create a new landing page that includes a form for Dynamics 365 for Marketing"
-keywords: "tutorial; landing page; marketing page; form; page" ms.date: 11/07/2017 ms.service: crm-online ms.topic: get-started-article
+keywords: "tutorial; landing page; marketing page; form; page" ms.date: 12/15/2017 ms.service: crm-online ms.topic: get-started-article
 applies_to: